Aaniranjan-Saraf/Scharvan/README.md

 ## Acknowledgements

-We extend our gratitude to the following:

 - [Agora](https://www.agora.io/) for providing the powerful RTC SDK for seamless video calling functionality.
-- [Google Fonts](https://fonts.google.com/) for the fonts used in the project.

-## Contact

-For any inquiries or feedback, please reach out to the project maintainers:

-- John Doe - john@example.com
-- Jane Smith - jane@example.com

-We are excited to have you join us in experiencing the Scharvan video calling app, where simplicity and seamless communication take center stage! 📞🌟
+I am excited to have you join us in experiencing the Scharvan video calling app.
+Let's embark on a journey of simplicity and seamless communication together! 📞🌟